-Making eye contact with the patient helps establish a connection, but the use of electronic medical records can make it difficult to maintain eye contact throughout the encounter.
-Make eye contact at the beginning of the appointment to establish an environment of trust and re-establish eye contact throughout the encounter.
+Making eye contact with the patient helps establish a connection.
+However, the use of electronic medical records can make it difficult to maintain eye contact throughout the encounter.
+Make eye contact at the beginning of the appointment to establish an environment of trust.
+Re-establish eye contact throughout the encounter.
 When working on the computer, continue conversing with the patient.

 Lead the conversation

-Some patients may feel too embarrassed to ask questions or bring up concerns, so if a patient seems interested in continuing a conversation but be struggling to find the right words, make the first move.
+Some patients may feel too embarrassed to ask questions or bring up concerns.
+If a patient seems interested in continuing a conversation but be struggling to find the right words, make the first move.

 Require a gown only when medically necessary